Skip to content ↓

 • A blanket

-• Loose change / credit/debit card (see below)
+• (Lots of!) loose change / credit/debit card (see below)

 Is the Reading Festival free?